-SCAD's first priority is students and in order to best serve our students we do everything we can to ensure their safety.
-As a result, our emergency management and preparedness is aligned with federal, state and local emergency management agencies, as well as with local fire, law enforcement and other emergency first responders.
+The university's first priority is ensuring the safety of its students.
+SCAD emergency management and preparedness is aligned with federal, state and local emergency management agencies, as well as with local fire, law enforcement and other emergency first responders.

-This means SCAD collaborates at the federal level on emergency management and disaster planning with the Federal Emergency Management Agency (FEMA) and the Department of Homeland Security.
-On the state level, SCAD works with The Georgia Emergency Management Agency (GEMA) to prepare for any possible disaster.
-On the local levels, at SCAD Savannah, the Chatham County Emergency Management Agency (CEMA), and at SCAD Atlanta, the Atlanta-Fulton County Emergency Management Agency (AFCEMA) are responsible for disaster preparation.
+At the federal level, SCAD collaborates on emergency management and disaster planning with the Federal Emergency Management Agency and the Department of Homeland Security.
+At the state level, SCAD works with the Georgia Emergency Management Agency to prepare for any possible disaster.
+For disaster preparation at the local level, SCAD works with the Chatham Emergency Management Agency in Savannah and the Atlanta-Fulton County Emergency Management Agency in Atlanta.